-For those hired before September 1, 2006, in the fourth year of full-time service the Department and College-wide P&B Committees may forward these faculty members for consideration for tenure.
-However, under the new Collective Bargaining Agreement, those hired on or after September 1, 2006 had the option to be considered after either the fourth or sixth year of full-time service.
+In the sixth year of full-time service the Department and College-wide P&B Committees may forward a faculty member for consideration for tenure.
 If the faculty member receives favorable recommendation from the department, the college committee and the President, the person's name will be presented to the Board of Trustees.
-If approved, the tenure status becomes effective on the first day of service of the sixth year of appointment.
-A faculty member who has completed at least one year of full service may request consideration for tenure prior to the fourth year of service ("early service").
+If approved, the tenure status becomes effective on the first day of service of the eighth year of appointment.
+A faculty member who has completed at least one year of full service may request consideration for tenure prior to the sixth year of service ("early service").
+There are some exceptions for faculty hired prior to the 2007 academic year.

-This year 3 Faculty members and one College Lab Tech were recommended for tenure.
-Faculty members included, 1 Black female, 1 Hispanic female, and 1 Italian American male.
-The Lab Tech was an Asian male.
-All were approved for tenure.
+This year 13 Faculty members and one College Lab Tech were recommended for tenure.
+Faculty members included: 2 Black females, 2 Black males, 3 Asian males, 5 White males, and 2 White females.
+The Lab Tech was a Black male.
+All were approved for tenure except one black female who received a Scholar Incentive Award.
 (See the Tenure Eligibility Analysis in Appendix A.4.)
-In addition, 13 faculty members are now eligible for tenure.